ThomasWilkinson28/ThomasWilkinson28/README.md

 💻Computer Procamming (Python, MATLAB, C)

-⚙️Sensors and Automation
+⚙️Sensors, Actuators, and Automation

 ## Experience
 ##### I enjoy applying and fortifying the knowledge I learn through various projects.
 Each of projects listed bellow are has helped me refine one or more skills:

-- An Autonomous/Manual Gripper robot.
+- Autonomous and Manual Gripper robot.
     - Applied my 3D CAD, Software, and Electronic's design knowledge.

-- An Dual Square-Wave and Triangular-Wave Oscillator acompanied by a 5-Step Sequencer to make it play a sequence of notes.
+- Dual Square-Wave and Triangular-Wave Oscillator acompanied by a 5-Step Sequencer to make it play a sequence of notes.
+    - Applied my Electronic's design knowledge.

+- Guitar Pedals.
-    - Applied my Electronic design knowledge.
+    - Applied my Electronic's design knowledge.

-- A PLC-Operated production line using the Siemens TIA Portal STEP 7 software for which I specifically worked on the sorting part of the assembly line.
+- PLC-Operated production line using the Siemens TIA Portal STEP 7 software for which I specifically worked on the sorting part of the assembly line.
     - Applied my LAD and FBD programming knowledge as-well as my understanding of sensors and actuators.

-- An Autonomous Pet Feeder.
+- Autonomous Pet Feeder.
     - Applied my 3D CAD design knowledge.

-- A Dino Alarm Clock.
+- Dino Alarm Clock.
-    - Applied my 3D CAD deseign knowledge
+    - Applied my 3D CAD design knowledge.